Skip to main content

 7 min read

-How long B-1/B-2 cases usually take, why appointment wait times vary dramatically by consular post, and where the real delays happen.
+How long the B-1/B-2 nonimmigrant visa process usually takes, why appointment wait times vary dramatically by consular post and country, and where the real delays in a visitor visa application happen.

 united states destination photography